dilawar/ncbs/handbook/student_handbook.markdown

 a bound journals.
 Books and journals are placed “on reserve” which restricts their issue, if requested by course instructors.

+## Use across other libraries
-**Use across other libraries:** The library obtains cards or tickets for the use of other libraries in Bangalore such as Indian Institute of Science Library, the British Library, etc. These are distributed by the librarian to users on written request, for limited use.
+ The library obtains cards or tickets for the use of other libraries in Bangalore such as Indian Institute of Science Library, the British Library, etc. These are distributed by the librarian to users on written request, for limited use.
 If a user is